 The best place to be in a thunderstorm is in a solid, properly-earthed building.
-Unearthed structures like tents and sheds offer no protection.
+Flimsy structures like tents offer no protection.

 The second-best option is a stationary vehicle with metal sides and roof (the metal shell formed by the car helps deflect the electrical charge).
 Close the windows; lean away from the door; don't touch the steering wheel, ignition, gear lever or radio.
 Stay in the vehicle at least 30 minutes after the last thunder-clap.

 If you're caught outside in a thunderstorm far from suitably protective buildings or vehicles, avoid the following:

 Tall, isolated structures like trees and telephone poles

 If the lightning's right overhead, assume the "lightning position / crouch": squat with feet together, head tucked in, ears covered.
 Don't huddle in a group – spread out.

 Got a good green tip to share?
 Email me at email@example.com or post on the EnviroHealth Forum – if it's a planet-saver, we'll publish it.